 Some people will react badly to the amount of caffeine they’ve ingested and some people will have a hard time adapting to the amount of caffeine in their system.

-Coffee and espresso is a great way to wake up and get going in the morning.
+Coffee is a great way to wake up and get going in the morning.
 But remember, everything should be taken in moderation.